deomsh/FATDEL.G4B/README.md

  On FAT32 partition >= 4GB use Grubutil FAT from 2023, april or later
-Switch /lfn: Loosely Linked Library ATTRIBFT.LLL needed, in same folder as FATDEL.G4B Grub4dos for UEFI: compatible, but soon 'Out of malloc memory' errors Found not compatible with Grub4Dos 0.4.5b / Grub4Dos 0.4.5c && echo Deleting can be stopped by pressing Escape (not on Grub4dos for UEFI) More convenient => insmod DEVICE/PATH/FATDEL.G4B DEL (watch laoding FAT!)
+Switch /lfn: Loosely Linked Library ATTRIBFT.LLL needed, in same folder as FATDEL.G4B Grub4dos for UEFI: compatible, but soon 'Out of malloc memory' errors Found not compatible with Grub4Dos 0.4.5b / Grub4Dos 0.4.5c Deleting can be stopped by pressing Escape (not on Grub4dos for UEFI) More convenient => insmod DEVICE/PATH/FATDEL.G4B DEL (watch laoding FAT!)